i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2RefMANUAL.md

        -l, --min_len
                 The minimum read length.
 Reads shorter than this after cleaning will be discarded.
 Default minimum length is 40bp.

+       -s, --single
+               If your reads are single end use this flag without it the script assumes reads are paired end.
+Also skip the third column (the second fastq file when making your read list).

 DESCRIPTION